isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/mobile-setup/mobile-app-interactive.md

 * Click on Ads in the left navigation bar
 * Select New Ad in top right corner
-* Choose Phone&nbsp;Interactive Pre-roll
+* Choose Phone Interactive Pre-roll
 * Select 15s or 30s only

 `Upload the Video`

 [ ![Vast Upload](assets/vast-upload.png)](assets/vast-upload.png)

 * Upload Video: Raw creative asset.
-See&nbsp; [Ad Specs.](../../../../user-guide/planning/ad-formats/ad-specs.md)
+See  [Ad Specs.](../../../../user-guide/planning/ad-formats/ad-specs.md)
 * Use Existing Video: Use a previously uploaded video to create a new ad.
-* Advanced:&nbsp;VAST Tag URL.&nbsp;To avoid reporting discrepancies, consult with your Account Manager to verify your mobile ad server has been certified.&nbsp;Tags need to be&nbsp;&nbsp; [MRAID](https://www.iab.net/mraid)&nbsp; not VAST.
+* Advanced: VAST Tag URL.
+To avoid reporting discrepancies, consult with your Account Manager to verify your mobile ad server has been certified.
+Tags need to be   [MRAID](https://www.iab.net/mraid)  not VAST.

 `Configure the Ad`